-3.21 In 2022-23, the DMO will continue to offer successful bidders at auction (both primary dealers and investors) the option to purchase additional stock.
-The details of how this facility works are set out in the DMO's gilt market Operational Notice.
-The PAOF will not, however, be applicable to any auctions of green gilts.
+3.21 In 2023-24, the DMO will continue to offer successful bidders at auction (both primary dealers and investors) the option to purchase additional stock.
+The details of how this facility works are set out in the DMO's gilt market Operational Notice.19 The PAOF will however not, be applicable to any auctions of green gilts, reflecting the requirement that proceeds from green gilt issuance must not exceed the available amount of eligible green spending in the relevant period.